 If a fire should begin in your kitchen, never try to put it out by throwing water on it.
 You probably know that under ordinary conditions oil and water do not mix, and they form two layers, the water on the bottom and the oil on top.

-If you pour water onto a burning grease pan the water will sink, be superheated by the hot grease and pan surface, causing it to vaporize.
+If you pour water onto a burning grease pan the water will sink, and be superheated by the hot grease and pan surface, causing it to vaporize.
 Almost instantly the expanding water vapor, which is below the burning grease, explosively forces the burning grease up and out of the pan.
 This explosion will spread the fire around the kitchen and potentially cause severe injury to you.

 Please do not pick up a pan that has flames coming from it.
 You can bump and spill the flaming grease.
 When you put out a grease fire, you need to turn the burner off to reduce the heat source and suppress the fire.
 You can accomplish this by doing any of the following:

 - Turn off the burner, oven, or broiler